eth-act/zkevm-benchmark-workload/crates/ere-hosts/README.md

 cargo run --release -- stateless-validator --execution-client reth --output-folder /tmp/benchmark-results
 ```

-The benchmark results will be organized by zkVM type within the specified folder (e.g., `my-custom-results/sp1/`, `my-custom-results/risc0/`, etc.).
+The benchmark results will be organized by execution client then zkVM type for `stateless-validator` benchmarks (e.g., `my-custom-results/reth/sp1/`, `my-custom-results/ethrex/risc0/`), and directly by zkVM type for other guest program types (e.g., `my-custom-results/sp1/`, `my-custom-results/risc0/`).

 ### Combined Examples